 When using outdoor, you can use it with heavy-duty landscape fabric that prevents the soil from sinking and reduces the yard’s weed growth.
 These are great to use in driveways or creating garden pathways.

 Decomposed granite is a combination of smaller granite rocks and silt.
 It’s called decomposed granite due to its weathered look and presence of mud with stones.
 These are very loose that makes them great to use on paths or patios.

 You can mix it with other types of rock for added stability to the construction.
 You can use it to place it around flower beds that blend perfectly and reduce soil erosion.

 Lava rocks are very porous and lightweight.
-It allows water to flow them without obstruction and retains moisture.
-You can use it around the pond and other waterfall type design landscape.
+It allows water to flow without obstruction and retains moisture.
+You can use it around the pond and other waterfall-type design landscapes.

 Flagstones are large size rocks, cut and ground for a smoother appearance.
 These are used for stepping stones and pathways.